ADVERTISEMENT

-Christina wove the mug rug on the right following a color-and-weave pattern and the one on the left by randomly picking and placing loops.
+Christina wove the mug rug on the right following a color-and-weave pattern and the one on the left by randomly picking and placing loopers.

-As soon as the metal loom and bright-colored loops were in front of me, it all came back.
+As soon as the metal loom and bright-colored loopers were in front of me, it all came back.
 I happily plotted out color-and-weave patterns and played with mostly random designs.
 I wove and unwove until the designs were just right.
-After finishing 3 potholders, I had just enough loops for one more potholder with about 20 loops leftover after.
-I remembered seeing on the online group that it was possible to weave a mug rug using a potholder loom, so I decided to give that a try.
+After finishing four potholders, I had just 20 loopers leftover—not quite enough to weave a fifth potholder.
+I remembered seeing on the online group that it was possible to weave a mug rug using a potholder loom, so I decided to give that a try and found it was easy and fun!

 To start the mug rug, warp loops are placed on every other tooth.